Michael Massey Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.
+- The Twins pitching staff leads the league with a collective 9.7 strikeouts per nine innings.

-- The Twins have the fifth-ranked team ERA across all league pitching staffs (3.82).
+- The Twins' 3.88 team ERA ranks seventh among all MLB pitching staffs.

-- Ober gets the start for the Twins, his 17th of the season.
-He is 6-4 with a 2.76 ERA and 90 strikeouts through 94 2/3 innings pitched.
+- Maeda makes the start for the Twins, his 11th of the season.
+He is 2-5 with a 4.62 ERA and 58 strikeouts through 48 2/3 innings pitched.

-- His last appearance was on Sunday against the Chicago White Sox, when the right-hander threw six innings, surrendering two earned runs while giving up five hits.
+- In his most recent appearance on Monday against the Seattle Mariners, the right-hander tossed 6 1/3 innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.